uddin007/Virtual-try-on-evaluation/README.md

   <img src="./images/try-on-images/upscaled-73.png" alt="Gen Image 3" width="30%">
 </div>

+The first image showed garment properly attached to the person however, the logo is not properly transfered from the garment to the image.
+The 2nd and 3rd ones showed some mismatch around upper/lower garment or hand/glove areas.

 ### Recommendations for Improvement

 To address these limitations and enhance the model's ability to capture fine details, the following strategies could be explored: